Womb Ghosts

 Womb Ghosts (惡胎 (恶胎)) is a 2010 Hong Kong horror film directed and written by Dennis Law.

 Plot

 A dead fetus lives on after death inside a woman's body, existing as a Womb Ghost.
 Unnatural termination of such life will turn the baby into the evilest and most vicious kind of spirit.

-The plot takes place mainly in a mental hospital where the women who are being impregnated mysteriously.
+The plot takes place mainly in a mental hospital where the women are being impregnated mysteriously.
 When a young inmate had a miscarriage, the doctors tried to remove the dead fetus inside her.

 Little did they know that a horrifying outcome is just one of many things that haunts their mental hospital, a non-stop horror experience where haunting begins when life ends…

 Only one answer can be given to the existence of such an ungodly creature, the Womb Ghost.

 Release

 The film was released on 18 March 2010 in Hong Kong.
 Womb Ghosts debuted as the eighth highest-grossing film for the weekend on its premiere.
 The next week, it charted at ninth place.
 The film has grossed $211,004 in Hong Kong.